Economy of the Empire of Japan: Forestry

 Local forestry represented a production of 14,000,000 meters of wood with a value of ¥75,000,000, a total value of ¥50,000,000 in cut wood, ¥3,000,000 in bamboo and other secondary wood products for a total value of ¥100,000,000.
 The local forests covered 200,000 km2, 90,000 km2 under State administration or Imperial Family reserves.
 And, taking part in scientific forest research during the latter years.
 Coal of wood was valued at 100,000,000 yen.
 Sugi (Cryptomeria) represented a quarter of the total quantity, Pine more than 20% in quantity and value and the Hinoki (Chamaecyparis Obtusa) only 1/4% of quantity, but more than 9% in value.

 Despite many forests and their importance, Japan continued to buy wood overseas.
 In accordance with the other dates, Japan had 200,000 km2 of forest, 100,000 km2 in private hands, the other 75,000 km2 in state control and 12,000 km2 owned by the Imperial House.
 Wood exports were made to the rest of the Japanese empire and to foreign markets.

 Paper and cellulose industry

 Since ancient times, Japan has manufactured assorted paper types by hand.
 A modern mechanized industry appeared in 1872 and became one of the most important industries in the nation.
-The total production was about 1,000,000 tonnes of paper and cardboard. cellulose paste, the principal prime material, was made in Shikoku, Hokkaidō and Karafuto.
-The Cellulose production resulted in 8% of U.S. manufacture; the Cellulose industry in Japan developed in Shikoku, North Honshū, Hokkaidō, Chosen, Manchukuo and Karafuto.
+The total production was about 1,000,000 tonnes of paper and cardboard. cellulose paste, the principal prime material, was made in Shikoku, Hokkaido and Karafuto.
+The cellulose production resulted in 8% of U.S. manufacture; the Cellulose industry in Japan developed in Shikoku, North Honshū, Hokkaido, Chosen, Manchukuo and Karafuto.
 In Karafuto was the Shiretoru Cellulose Factory, the most advanced installation dedicated to the cellulose industry in all of East Asia.
 The first place where European-type paper was manufactured in Japan was in the city of Shikuka.
-Additionally, to complement this local production, these products were sold in Canada and the United States of America.
+Additionally, to complement this local production, these products were sold in Canada and the United States.